viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 Here we specified the job name `app-job-1` and the namespace `app`.
 Namespaces in Kubernetes provide a scopes for names and can be used to divide cluster resources between users or projects.
-Not necessary to use namespaces when you don't feel that you need it, but in case you want to logically separate one bunch of jobs from others it might be useful.
+Not necessary to use namespaces when you don't feel that you need it, but in case you want to logically separate one bunch of jobs from the other, it might be useful.
 Note, that namespace
 `app` still doesn't exist, and we need to create it before applying the manifest.

 ```bash